Noooste/akamai-v2-deobfuscator/README.md

 # Akamai V2 Deobfuscator

+### :warning: THIS PROJECT IS NOT STABLE AND NOT WORKING 100%.
+ONLY NEED TO BE USE AS EDUCATIONAL PURPOSE
 This project aims to reverse Akamai script obfuscation.
-THIS NOT STABLE AND NOT WORKING 100%

 ## Use